getpawprint/slate/source/includes/_payments_v2.md

 Amount is in cents, and may be less than the remaining balance on the charge.
 Returns the updated charge object.
-If the payment instrument was unable to be charged (e.g. insufficient balance or credit limit exceeded), the payment's `status` will be `failed` and the error message will be in the `message` field.
+If the payment instrument could not be charged (e.g. insufficient balance or credit limit exceeded), the payment's `status` will be `failed` and the error message will be in the `message` field.

 Errors: